Regarding the operation of the CSA:

 Is the meat (beef and chicken) really organic/GMO free/hormone free?

 None of the seeds Keith purchases are genetically modified.
+He does not use pesticides or chemical fertilizers in the garden.

 How “free range” are the cows and chickens?